Catch 22 (band): Biography

-Catch 22 was formed by guitarist/vocalist Tomas Kalnoky and drummer Chris Greer who recruited trumpeter Kevin Gunther, who was working in a local record store.
-Bassist Josh Ansley, saxophonist Ryan Eldred, and trombonist James Egan, who was also Kevin Gunther's first music teacher, rounded out the original lineup.
+Catch 22 was fronted by guitarist/vocalist Tomas Kalnoky and drummer Chris Greer who recruited trumpeter Kevin Gunther, who was working in a local record store.
+Bassist Jason Scharenguivel, saxophonist Ryan Eldred, and trombonist Todd Seaman rounded out the original lineup.
+Greer, Kalnoky, and Scharenguivel were formerly in "Gimp" before Tomas fronted Catch 22.

-The band released a self-produced demo tape, Rules of the Game, in 1996.
+The band released a self-produced demo tape, Rules of the Game, in 1997.
 All 2000 copies of the tape quickly sold out.
 The band mailed several copies to labels they were interested in working with including Gainesville, Florida's Toybox Records (who had previously released a 7" by Less Than Jake).
 Toybox was owned and operated by Sean Bonner, who had recently moved to Chicago, Illinois to work at Victory Records.
 Sean brought the tape to the Victory office and suggested the band be signed.

-The band then signed to Victory and produced their first studio album, 1998's Keasbey Nights.
+Scharenguivel and Seaman left the band and was replaced by Josh Ansley and Jamie Egan respectively.
+The band then signed to Victory Records and produced their first studio album, 1998's Keasbey Nights.
 Ansley left and was replaced by Pat Calpin.
 Kalnoky left the band shortly thereafter, deciding (due in part to parental pressure) to continue his education rather than tour.
-Catch 22 continued on with Pat Calpin moving to guitar, Pat "Mingus" Kays on bass, and Jeff Davidson on vocals.
-After recording the Washed UP!
+Catch 22 continued on with Pat Calpin moving to guitar, Pat Kays (nicknamed "Mingus") on bass, and Jeff Davidson on vocals.
+After recording the Washed Up!
 EP, Egan left the band to continue his teaching career and focus on family life.
 Alone in a Crowd followed in 2000 with Mike Soprano on trombone.
 After this release, the band began touring heavily on a national scale, appearing with Mustard Plug, Reel Big Fish, and other third-wave ska, hardcore, and punk acts.

 Davidson and Soprano left the band in 2001 to pursue other projects, and for a while the band actively courted new vocalists, even putting an advertisement on their website.
 The group also recruited Ian McKenzie, formerly of Long Island, New York ska band Edna's Goldfish on trombone/vocals.

+On February 23, 2002, the band performed at Birch Hill Nightclub in Old Bridge, New Jersey with Gunther as the lead vocalist since Eldred was unavailable that night.
+Various members from Last Picked, a fellow ska band from Rahway, NJ, volunteered to fill in the horn section.

 After a fruitless search, the band decided to continue on as it was, with Ryan Eldred and Kevin Gunther sharing vocal duties.
 Washed Up and Through the Ringer, an expansion of the Washed Up!
-EP, was released in 2001, featuring two new songs, three rarities from the Alone In A Crowd era, and a handful of live tracks recorded in October 2000 at Club Laga in Pittsburgh and Euclid Tavern in Ohio.
+EP, was released in 2001, featuring two new songs, three rarities from the Alone in a Crowd era, and a handful of live tracks recorded in October 2000 at Club Laga in Pittsburgh and Euclid Tavern in Ohio.